GetAGripGal/PersistentSpawnMod/README.md

 * `y` - The y coordinate of the spawn location.
 * `z` - The z coordinate of the spawn location.
 * `dimension` - The dimension of the spawn location.

+* ## Support

+If you wish to throw me a dollar, this can be done through modrinth, or in crypto.

+### Wallets
+- XMR: `48E3iH61FSFMM4wvvo73LJcCgi9G2JN2J6KSXQJ2CAn8DnWufhyVUe49TXdkV9snVyaij8bgyTaaQhcCo3kcWQxMDLkkLJ7`